One of the biggest concerns when users are leaving the business is the retaining of data that could be sensitive or crucial to upcoming events.

 When configuring your Offboarding policy, the first option in Workflow settings that you have available for selection is the ability to 'Automatically Offboard Suspended Accounts'.
 If this option is selected, as stated, any account within the OU where this option is active that is set to a 'suspended' state will be automatically offboarded in line with the rest of the defined policy steps.
 Accounts currently in a suspended state when this setting is enabled will not be offboarded.
 You will be required to offboard these accounts manually using the normal steps.

 During the offboarding process, we are required to remove the suspended state from an account to allow the system to process documents (e.g. transfer ownership of documents).
 When these steps are complete, we will automatically re-apply the suspended status to any account offboarded using this method.
 However, it is important to remember that if you have a large account, the period of time when the account is unsuspended maybe lengthy whilst documents and email are transferred.
 You must take steps to secure the account to ensure no unauthorised use.

-It is important to remember that when this option is selected, accounts set to 'suspended' by any method will be offboarded.
-This included accounts set via an external system e.g. via Google Admin or an other HR system, accounts set to suspended via CSV import or accounts set via CloudM Manage itself.
+It is important to remember that when this option is a selected account set to 'suspended' by any method will be offboarded.
+This included accounts set via an external system e.g. via Office 365 Admin or an other HR system, accounts set to suspended via CSV import or accounts set via CloudM Automate itself.

 Next, you must set the Executor.
 This is the person / account that will be required to make decisions during the offboarding process

 The Executor can be set to one of the following: